Fortum's strategy is based on three areas of focus:

 Investment, integration and project risks

-- additional demands placed on senior management, who are also responsible for managing existing operations;
+- addtional demands placed on senior management, who are also responsible for managing existing operations;

 - increased overall operating complexity and requirements for personnel and other resources in other cultures;